-- 1 Examine the circuit record to determine the following: - (a) The type of signaling used - (b) The test access points to be used - (c) The required supervisory signal to establish and hold the transmission path for testing (simulated off-hook condition), if applicable - (d) The transmission levels and impedance at the test access points - (e) Any unique requirements for the particular channel. - 2 Access the channel to be tested at the testboard or equivalent test access point. - 3 Provide the appropriate supervisory signal to hold the channel for testing (ie, simulated offhook), if applicable. - 4 Request the distant location to terminate the channel in 600 ohms (or apply a holding tone for data channel). - 5 Connect a noise measuring set to the receive test access point and measure noise.
+- 1 Examine the circuit record to determine the following: - (a) The type of signaling used - (b) The test access points to be used - (c) The required supervisory signal to establish and hold the transmission path for testing (simulated off-hook condition), if applicable - (d) The transmission levels and impedance at the test access points - (e) Any unique requirements for the particular channel.

-STEP PROCEDURE Requirement: The noise measurement shall meet the required limits in Section 313-120-100.
+STEP PROCEDURE 2 Access the channel to be tested at the NI or equivalent test access point.
+3 Provide the appropriate supervisory signal to hold the channel for testing (ie, simulated off-hook), if applicable.
+4 Request the far end to terminate the channel in 600 ohms (or apply a 1004-Hz holding tone for data channel).
+5 Connect a noise measuring set to the receive test access point (NI or equivalent) and measure noise.
+Requirment: The noise measurement shall meet the required limits in Section 313-120-100.
 If the requirements are met, go to Step 9.
-6 If requirement in Step 5 is not met, identify the character of the noise by listening to the chan- nel.
+6 If requirement in Step 5 is not met, identify the character of the noise by listening to the channel.
 (See Section 313-110-100 for common causes of the identified noise.)
-7 Sectionalize the noise by terminating the voice channel (or applying data channel holding tone) at various intermediate test points.
+7 Sectionalize the noise by terminating the voice channel (or applying data channel 1004-Hz holding tone) at various intermediate test points.
 8 After the noise has been sectionalized and cleared, repeat Step 5.
-9 Have the distant end connect a noise set to the receive test access point of the channel, and mea- sure the noise in the opposite direction.
+9 Have the far end connect a noise set to the receive test access point of the channel, and measure the noise in the opposite direction.
+(Terminate the channel in 600 ohms at the opposite end).
 Requirement: Same as Step 5.
 If the requirements are met, go to Step 11.
 10 If the requirement in Step 9 is not met, repeat Steps 7 and 8 in the opposite direction.
 11 Record and maintain all test measurement results.